amyhupe/amyhupe.co.uk/src/weeknotes/Weeknote-1.md

 Hello and welcome to my first weeknote.

-I hope that these will encourage me write regulary, remember what on earth I'm doing, and take stock of where I am with things.
+I hope that these will encourage me to write regulary, remember what on earth I'm doing, and take stock of where I am with things.

 I journal pretty regularly on a personal basis.
 It helps me recognise that my moods and experiences are transient, even if I'm having a bad moment.
 It gives me a lot of perspective, so applying the same approach professionally seemed like a good thing to do.